 The Western vibe doesn’t stop there because the menu includes options such as 16 oz Bison Ribeye Steaks and ½ lb Bison Burgers.
 Other items include steaks and burgers seasoned with a blended mix of spices, smoked prime rib, BBQ ribs that are slow smoked each day, salads and made-from-scratch desserts.
 Wyoming Roadhouse smokes all its meats on-site and all items are made in-house with fresh ingredients.

 My husband had the Classic Burger with all the fixings, including Wyoming Roadhouse’s “special” spread and a huge pile of onion rings.
-I had Boneless Chicken Wings made with their homemade BBQ sauce, and our server talked us into splitting a piece of homemade peach pie with ice cream.
+I had Boneless Chicken Wings made with their homemade BBQ sauce.
+The staff was friendly and our server talked us into splitting a piece of homemade peach pie with ice cream.

 1001 Sheridan Avenue, Cody, WY 82414 // 307-586-2556